abyssum/PCa_fibroblast_project/README.md

-# Scripts to reproduce the UMAP plots for the genes: PLN, CNN1, CCDC102B
+# Scripts to reproduce the combined UMAP plot for the genes: PLN, CNN1, CCDC102B

 ### Dependencies
 The env.yaml file contains all the required dependencies to reproduce the code